Skip to main content

 Pregnancy:

 The available data from published case series, epidemiological studies, and reviews with oral budesonide use in pregnant women have not identified a drug-associated risk of major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
 There are risks to the mother and fetus associated with IgAN.
-Infants exposed to in-utero corticosteroids, including budesonide, are at risk for hypoadrenalism.
+Infants exposed to in utero corticosteroids, including budesonide, are at risk for hypoadrenalism.